Habitable Worlds Observatory: Mission goals

 HWO's main objective would be to identify and directly image at least 25 potentially habitable worlds.
 It would then use spectroscopy to search for chemical biosignatures in these planets' atmospheres, including gases such as oxygen and methane, which could serve as critical evidence for life.
 HWO would also use its high sensitivity and resolution capabilities to trace the evolution of galaxies and other cosmic structures.

-The main science themes for HWO are:
+The primary objectives for HWO are: